August 1, 2021

 - It may take up to 24 hours for data to appear in a Twitter Ads account (but usually it’s processed much faster).

 - Test, test, test before publishing – the devil is in the detail.
 One tiny mistake can lead to huge problems.

-I will not go into details how to set up the actual ad campaign on Twitter.
-You can watch this video instead:
+I will not go into details on how to set up the actual ad campaign on Twitter.
+You can watch this video instead.

 That’s it!
-You have successfully installed Twitter tracking pixel with Google Tag Manager.
+You have successfully installed a Twitter tracking pixel with Google Tag Manager.
 It’s actually a pretty easy thing to do but very powerful.
 Having pixel installed on your website will enable you to grow remarketing lists and show ads to them in particular.

 This blog post is a part of a more comprehensive guide – Google Tag Manager + Twitter, so if you’re looking more in-depth tutorial about how to upgrade your Twitter marketing with Google Tag Manager, give it a try.

 Did I miss something in this blog post?
 If yes, let me know in the comments!